D7460N/easter/docs/02_roles/onboarding.md

 summary: "Step-by-step path for new volunteers joining the stage ministry."
 ---

+> “Let all things be done for building up.” — *1 Corinthians 14:26*

 # Volunteer Onboarding Path

 ## Step 1 - Introduction